GovDataOfficial/ckanext-govdatade/README.md

 If you are using Python virtual environment (virtualenv), activate it.

 Install a specific version of the CKAN extension ckanext-harvest.
-It is tested that ckanext-govdatade is working well with the branch release-v2.0 of ckanext-harvest.
+It is tested that ckanext-govdatade is working well with the release `v0.0.5` of ckanext-harvest.

 ```bash
 $ cd /path/to/virtualenv